-Career Roadmap: Advancing from Security Manager to Director of Cybersecurity
+Career Roadmap: Security Manager to Director Cybersecurity

 Transitioning from a Security Manager to a Director of Cybersecurity requires more than technical mastery — it demands a deliberate shift in mindset, influence, and organizational impact.
 While managers oversee day-to-day operational security, directors architect the long-term vision, align cybersecurity with business priorities, and command the trust of executive leadership.